Python-Crash-Course/Python201/Session 0 - Git/session0_git.md

 git init
 ```

-You can also do this from VS Code, as shown in the previous   slides, if you want.
+You can also do this from VS Code, as shown in the previously, if you want.

 *Recall that initializing a repository creates a hidden directory called `.git`, which will store all metadata about the project's version history.*